RobesGael/Cybersecurity-Penetration-Testing-Lab-Internal-Network-Web-Applications-/README.md

 ## Disclaimer
-This project was conducted in a controlled and isolated lab environment for educational and professional development purposes only.
-No real-world systems were targeted.
+This penetration test was conducted in a controlled and isolated laboratory environment for educational and professional development purposes.
+All testing activities were authorized and performed against systems owned and administered within the lab environment.
+No production or third-party systems were targeted.